VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -s3.forcePathStyle
      Prefixing endpoint with bucket name when set false, true by default.
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html (default true)
   -tls
-     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
+     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
+See also -mtls
   -tlsCertFile string
      Path to file with TLS certificate if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated
   -tlsCipherSuites array